eth0fox/resonite-osx/README.md

     - [x] Microphone & voice transmit
     - [x] Audio output (Ensure Audio > Playback Buffer Size is at least Medium1024.
 Anything else is broken on anything except Windows)
     - [x] Hear others (see above)
- - [ ] Crunch Image Compression, without this, images won't be visible to others until you go to an inspector, and ensure CrunchCompress is turned off.
-This also might be why a bunch of textures are really low resolution
+ - [ ] Texture loading
+    - It mostly works, however you will see a lot of textures which load low resolution.
+This is because Resonite loads different texture variants on Windows & Linux vs Android.
+If you are neither Windows, Linux or Android it loads RawRGBA textures which apparently don't exist for some textures.
+    - Also, crunch compression is missing.

  - [ ] Platform integration
     - [x] System info (identifies as Platform.OSX, shows correct CPU & GPU model in logs)